-Welcome to Crofty
+Welcome to Crofty!

 Crofty class learn through a structured and holistic multi-sensory curriculum.
 This is informed by a developmental perspective where the starting point is the individual learner (EHC plan).
 The curriculum is personalised for each pupil and addresses the priority areas relating to the development of the learners throughout the day.
-The aim in Crofty class is for each learner to achieve his or her potential in terms of cognition & learning, communication & interaction, sensory development, physical & motor skills, social & emotional, conceptual development and independence.
+The aim in Crofty class is for each learner to achieve his or her personalised goals in terms of cognition & learning, communication & interaction, sensory development, physical & motor skills, social & emotional, conceptual development and independence.
 We practice our communication and interaction skills with our friends, class team and the wider community.
-We learn through physical, fine and gross motor activities benefiting from spending lots of time learning in different environments and when out of our chairs.
+We learn through physical, fine and gross motor activities benefiting from spending lots of time learning in different environments and out of our chairs.
 We learn through social & emotional activities which often include working and playing with our friends from other classes and Illogan school.

 At Curnow Lower school we access a range of learning environments which support and vary our learning opportunities.
 We have a spacious classroom with a covered balcony, outside play areas including a sandpit, trampoline and plenty of accessible space for everyone.
 Our sensory room is used for a wide range of sensory, social, physical and conceptual development activities and the movement room provides a soft play area for structured and free play sessions.
 We use the hall for physical activities both in and out of our chairs.
 The pupils work in small groups in different learning environments throughout the school day ensuring their learning is stimulating, varied (often messy) and most importantly, fun!